Dave-team/Knowledge-base/Business-Intelligence/Communication examples.md

 *How do we use this?*
 We set up this doc with instructions on Looker Actions and a suggested approach on how to migrate existing reporting from custom functions to Looker Actions.
 Alice has started doing the migration for Trading materials and so far it’s working as expected.
 There will be some initial set-up effort but this solution will be more reliable and scalable than other alternatives.
 Do let me or Alice if there are any questions / concerns. @Rupert @Alice Morris @Gaby @anthony

+**Mistakes our end**
+Hi all,

+The inaccurate Conversant Spend was caused by a data modeling fault in Looker.
+I will push the code fixes live EOD today to avoid Looker disruption.
+More context below.

+What happened
+A code change was made in March that reintroduced legacy Conversant code to Looker.
+This resulted in all Conversant metrics duplicating (including all historic Conversant data).
+The code change was introduced as part of a complex project involving many dependencies - it’s hard to replicate exactly what happened, but it’s a reminder that our current code review process isn’t watertight and needs improving.

+How will we avoid similar issues going forward? dbt data quality checks will allow us to spot issues like these before making changes to the code.
+This is still a WIP but remains a high priority.
+Improving our processes around managing and reviewing complex code changes.
+I’ll pick up the specifics around this with Will once he’s back.
+Apologies for the inconvenience this has caused - I’m aware this had had a large impact and a lot of time went into the investigation.

+Let me know if there are any questions/concerns,

+Dave

 ## Requesting stakeholder input
 **How to do sessionization**